rajnathsah/Python_OracleDBConnection/README.md

 <ol>
   <li> Install cx_Oracle using pip from PyPI</li>
-  Using following command cx_Oracle can be installed and upgraded. pip install cx_Oracle --upgrade
+  Using following command cx_Oracle can be installed and upgraded. </br>
+  `pip install cx_Oracle --upgrade`
   <li></li>
 </ol>